kubernetes/website/content/en/docs/setup/independent/create-cluster-kubeadm.md

 ## Objectives

-* Install a single master Kubernetes cluster using recommended best practices.
+* Install a single master Kubernetes cluster or [high availability cluster](https://kubernetes.io/docs/setup/independent/high-availability/)
-  * **Note:** To set up a cluster for high availability, see [this guide instead](https://kubernetes.io/docs/setup/independent/high-availability/).
 * Install a Pod network on the cluster so that your Pods can talk to each other